Lacey Ioppolo, PharmD, BCCCP

 Cardiology

-The resident spends several weeks rounding with a cardiology team and may have an opportunity to observe interventional cardiology procedures.
+The resident will attend daily multidisciplinary team rounds on cardiac patients admitted to the intermediate care unit and may have opportunities to observe interventional cardiology procedures.
 Instruction includes identifying patients at greatest risk for medication therapy problems, drug information, patient education, discussing medication-related issues with the appropriate physician, providing in-service education to the team, code participation, and contributing to the analysis of adverse drug reactions and/or medication errors.
 The resident is expected to gain advanced knowledge through literature review, topic discussion, and direct patient care.

 Critical Care - Neuro